Temporary Modular Ward

 Aspen Medical’s modular clinical infrastructure units are constructed around concepts of flexible infrastructure taking advantage of off-site construction, reduced manufacturing times, minimal site disruption during installation, fast set-up times and transportability to meet geographic shifts in demand over time.
 Additionally, the flexible and scalable nature of the units allows us to provide facilities of any size.

 The modules are of a steel frame construction with a galvanised C Purlin floor structure for long life and allow modules to be stacked or placed on a support structure for access at the first-floor level or above where required.
-The internal finish of the units is of a high quality with a high level of inclusions and using materials that are accepted by health services around Australia.
+The internal finish of the units is of high quality with a high level of inclusions and uses materials that are accepted by health services around Australia.

-- Floor substrate of high-strength board which is non-absorbent, made for lifetime performance and is self-extinguishing
+- Floor substrate of high-strength board which is non-absorbent made for lifetime performance and is self-extinguishing

 - Homogeneous sheet vinyl flooring and 304 Grade linished finish stainless steel sinks and benches meeting infection control requirements.